Skip navigation

 What strategies can you implement to retain employees?

 There are an endless number of strategies to retain employees.
 Many companies focus on offering competitive salaries and benefits.
-Others promote opportunities for career advancement, flexible work arrangements and work-life balance.
+Others promote opportunities for career advancement, flexible work arrangements and work/life balance.
 Recognizing and rewarding employees for contributions and achievements can also benefit employee retention rates.

 Understanding what your employees want is key to developing an effective retention strategy.
 Gallup notes the follow factors that rank highly for employees today:

-2. Work-life balance and personal well-being
+- Work/life balance and personal wellbeing

 The best way to learn what your current employees most want from you is by asking them.